CHILD-GRIEF-RESOURCES-STORE.COM

 children's grief support programs.

-Runtime 30 mins
+Runtime: 30 mins

 Product ID: GRE-002

-Watching a child grieve,
+Watching a child grieve, and not know

-and not know what to do is a profoundly
+what to do is a profoundly difficult

-difficult experience for parents,
+experience for parents, teachers, and

-teachers, and caregivers.
-Yet,
+caregivers.
+Yet, there are

-there are guidelines for helping
+guidelines for helping children develop

-response to loss.
-In
+a lifelong, healthy response to loss.

-When Children Grieve,
+When Children Grieve

 the authors offer a cutting-edge volume